BytemarkHosting/byteback/README.md

 Setting up: client
 ------------------

+Install the '`byteback`' package on the client host(s), along with the dependencies.

 Clients are machines that need to be backed up.
 Assuming you can log into the remote '`byteback`' user with a password or administrative key, you only need to type one command on the client to set things going:

 	sudo byteback-setup-client --destination byteback@mybackuphost.net: